People

 My research focuses on the medieval Mediterranean during the age of the Crusades.
 My first book, Dynasties Intertwined: The Zirids of Ifriqiya and the Normans of Sicily (Cornell University Press, 2022) considers the relationship between the Norman kingdom of Sicily and the Zirid emirate of Ifriqiya (modern-day Tunisia) during the twelfth century.
 For this project, I used Latin and Arabic texts alongside digital resources like the Old World Drought Atlas to show the expansive networks that connected the Normans and Zirids to other polities across the Mediterranean, with a particular eye toward restoring the agency of the often-maligned Zirids.

-I recently co-authored a partial translation of the geography of al-Idrisi (with Katherine Jacka, Ahmed Fatima Kzzo, and Sherif Abdelkarim).
+I have also co-authored a partial translation of the geography of al-Idrisi (with Katherine Jacka, Ahmed Fatima Kzzo, and Sherif Abdelkarim for ArcHumanities Press, 2024).
 My current book project is an admitted departure from my Mediterranean-centric scholarship and considers the history of goblins from the Middle Ages to the present.

 I am willing to supervise graduate students who specialize in medieval history, especially the Mediterranean during the central Middle Ages (1000-1300).
 I have advised students whose projects are outside of this scope, though I am most comfortable with graduate research that broadly gravitates toward this chronology and geography.
 MA students should ideally have experience with one research language (usually Latin, Arabic, or Greek) before entering the program.
 PhD students should ideally have knowledge of at least one research language and one modern language (typically French, German, Italian, or Spanish) based on their area of expertise.